hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 - RFC 0434 Out of Band: The RFC status was changed to "Accepted."
 - RFC 0627 Static Peer DIDs: The RFC status was changed to "Accepted."
 - RFC 0441 Present Proof Best Practices: A convention for representing dates to enable simple "older than" predicates was added.
-- RFC 0501 DIF Presentation Exchange Attachment: The RFC Status was changed to "Accepted."
+- RFC 0510 DIF Presentation Exchange Attachment: The RFC Status was changed to "Accepted."
+- RFC 0646 BBS Credentials: The RFC Status was changed to "Accepted."

 ### Previous Versions